Samsar4/CEH-v10-Study-Guide/modules/0-Introduction.md

 <img width="50%" src="https://www.simplilearn.com/ice9/free_resources_article_thumb/types-hacker.JPG">
 </p>

-- **White Hat** - Ethical hackers.
-- **Black Hat** - Hackers that seek to perform malicious activities.
+> - **Black Hat** - Hackers that seek to perform malicious activities.
-- **Gray Hat** - Hackers that perform good or bad activities but do not have the permission of the organization they are hacking against.
+> - **Gray Hat** - Hackers that perform good or bad activities but do not have the permission of the organization they are hacking against.
+> - **White Hat** - Ethical hackers; They use their skills to improve security by exposing vulnerabilities before malicious hackers.

+**Script Kiddie / Skiddies** - Unskilled individual who uses malicious scripts or programs, such as a web shell, developed by others to attack computer systems and networks and deface websites.

+**State-Sponsored Hacker** - Hacker that is hired by a government or entity related.

 **Hacktivist** - Someone who hacks for a cause; political agenda.